Protecting You In Your High-Asset Divorce

-At Wick & Trautwein, LLC, our attorneys have decades of experience dealing with issues such as valuation of businesses, division of pensions, sale of jewelry and real estate, and asset-tracing.
+At Wick & Trautwein, LLC, our attorneys have decades of experience dealing with issues such as valuation of businesses, division of pensions, sale of jewelry and real estate, and asset tracing.
 We work with forensic accountants, appraisers and other experts to ensure that marital property is valued accurately and divided equitably.
-With offices conveniently located in Fort Collins, Estes Park and Windsor, we represent individuals and families throughout northern Colorado and southern Wyoming.
+With offices conveniently located in Fort Collins and Windsor, we represent individuals and families throughout northern Colorado and southern Wyoming.

 The Law Of Equitable Distribution

 Colorado and Wyoming recognize two types of property:

 - Separate property includes the assets and debts acquired by one of the parties before the marriage or by inheritance or gift during the marriage.